-Debit Card Pin is a 4-digit numeric code which is used for security purpose while making transactions with it.
+Debit Card Pin is a 4-digit numeric code that is used for security purposes while making transactions with it.
 The use of a PIN (Personal Identification Number) is mandatory as per the RBI guidelines while making any purchase at any point of sale.

-Security factor should always be a concern.
+Security factors should always be a concern.
 Thus, using a secured PIN is essential to prevent any unauthorized access to your personal information, accounts, and assets.

-Since PINs protect your information and resources, it's a wise act to use a PIN which would be tough for others to guess.
-Avoid using the following points while creating PIN:
+Since PINs protect your information and resources, it's a wise act to use a PIN that would be tough for others to guess.
+Avoid using the following points while creating a PIN:

 Simple number sequences such as 1234 or 0000